5T33Z0/Clover-Crate/ACPI/README.md

 #### FixMutex

 This patch finds all Mutex objects and replaces `SyncLevel` with `0`.
-We use this patch because macOS does not support proper Mutex debugging and will break on any inquiry with Mutex that has a nonzero SyncLevel.
-Nonzero SyncLevel Mutex objects are one of the common causes of ACPI battery method failure.
+We use this patch because macOS does not support proper Mutex debugging and will break on any inquiry with Mutex that has a non-zero SyncLevel.
+Non-zero SyncLevel Mutex objects are one of the common causes of ACPI battery method failure.
 Added by RehabMan in revisions r4265 to r4346.

 For example, in Lenovo u430 mutexes are declared like this: